Ratnesh-Rajput/AIXcessibility/Readme.txt

 ## Contributors

 The AIXcessibility project is made possible by contributions from various individuals.
-Explore the list of contributors on [GitHub](https://github.com/rahulkarda/hackwave_nextgencoders/graphs/contributors).
+Explore the list of contributors on [GitHub]
 ---

 Thank you for joining us in our mission to create a more inclusive digital environment with AIXcessibility!
 If you have any feedback or suggestions, we'd love to hear from you.